Department of Corrections

 Kentucky Division of Probation and Parole Scores 99 Percent in Re-Accreditation Audit

-For the second consecutive time, the Kentucky Department of Corrections (DOC) Division of Probation and Parole has received a near perfect score in its re-accreditation audit.
+For the third consecutive time, the Kentucky Department of Corrections (DOC) Division of Probation and Parole has received a near perfect score in its re-accreditation audit.

 The division received an overall score of 99 percent.
 Auditors scored the agency 100 percent on the mandatory standard requirements and 99 percent on the non-mandatory requirements of the American Correctional Association (ACA).

 The probation and parole accreditation audit is a multi-faceted examination of every aspect within the division.
-It consists of more than 220 national standards that cover security, procedures, training, and record-keeping regarding offenders.
+It consists of more than 170 national standards that cover security, procedures, training, and record-keeping regarding offenders.
 The audit process requires constant monitoring and quality control checks.
-The Division is audited by ACA every three years and undergoes an inter-departmental audit every year.
+The division is audited by ACA every three years and undergoes an inter-departmental audit every year.